peccu/lp-php-miniseries/README.md

 ### Upload the files ##############################################################

 Now upload the folder to your webserver.
-You can rename the folder to something meaningful, but subscribers to your publication will never see it.
-We'll call our folder `littleprinter-pub` and put it at the top of our imaginary website.
+You can rename the folder to something meaningful, but subscribers to your publication will never see it, so call it whatever makes sense to you.
+Throughout this example we'll call our folder `littleprinter-pub` and put it at the top of our imaginary website.
 It will be at this URL:

 	http://www.example.com/littleprinter-pub/